Gerrymandering: Incumbent gerrymandering

 Gerrymandering can also be done to help incumbents as a whole, effectively making every district a packed one and greatly reducing the potential for competitive elections.
 This is particularly likely to occur when the minority party has significant obstruction power: unable to enact a partisan gerrymander, the legislature instead agrees to ensure its own reelection.

-In an unusual occurrence in 2000, for example, the two dominant parties in the state of California cooperatively redrew both state and federal legislative districts to preserve the status quo, insulating the incumbents from unpredictable voting.
+In an unusual occurrence in 2000, for example, the two dominant parties in California cooperatively redrew both state and federal legislative districts to preserve the status quo, insulating the incumbents from unpredictable voting.
 This move proved completely effective, as no state or federal legislative office changed party in the 2004 election, although 53 congressional, 20 state senate, and 80 state assembly seats were potentially at risk.

 In 2006, the term "70/30 district" came to signify the equitable split of two evenly split (i.e. 50/50) districts.
 The resulting districts gave each party a guaranteed seat and retained their respective power base.

 Since the first handshake deal in 1981, whereby Republicans informally controlled the state senate redistricting process and Democrats informally controlled the state assembly redistricting process, New York has experienced some of the nation's least competitive legislative elections.
-One study by the Brennan Center for Justice at New York University Law School found that over one ten-year period, as many members of the state legislature died in office as were defeated in elections.
+One study by the Brennan Center for Justice at New York University Law School found that over one 10-year period, as many members of the state legislature died in office as were defeated in elections.
 More than 99% of the incumbents contesting a primary or general election won their races.

 Prison-based gerrymandering

-Prison-based gerrymandering occurs when prisoners are counted as residents of a district, increasing its population with non-voters when assigning political apportionment.
-This phenomenon violates the principle of one person, one vote because, although many prisoners come from (and return to) urban communities, they are counted as "residents" of the rural districts that contain large prisons, artificially inflating the political representation in districts with prisons at the expense of voters in districts without them.
+Prison-based gerrymandering occurs when prisoners are counted as residents of a district, increasing its population with nonvoters when assigning political apportionment.
+This phenomenon violates the principle of one person, one vote because, although many prisoners come from (and return to) urban communities, they are counted as "residents" of the rural districts that contain large prisons, allowing districts to be drawn that would otherwise have too few eligible voters to legally exist.
 Others contend that prisoners should not be counted as residents of their original districts when they do not reside there and are not legally eligible to vote.

+US states Michigan, Colorado, Virginia, and Tennessee have all passed laws that restrict prison-based gerrymandering.
+In 2014, Massachusetts passed a resolution that asked the Census Bureau to stop counting incarcerated people as residents in the district where they are incarcerated.
+Pennsylvania also voted to redraw districts in a way that avoids prison-based gerrymandering.